gjdunga/ModernItemBlocker/README.md

 /modernblocker reload

 Reloads the configuration from oxide/data/ModernItemBlockerConfig.json without unloading the plug‑in.
 Use this after editing the file by hand.

+/modernblocker loglist

+Displays the last 20 entries from the plug‑in’s log file.
+This command is restricted to users with the modernitemblocker.admin permission.
+Each log entry shows when an administrator added or removed items from the block lists, or when a player attempted to equip, wear, reload or deploy a blocked item.
+To review the entire log, open oxide/logs/ModernItemBlocker.txt on your server.

 /modernblocker help